hinkley a month ago

 this is fascinating to me. i always assumed C had everything in the language that was needed for the compiler to use. in other words, the compiler may have a lot to work through, but the pieces are all available. but this makes it sound like JIT'd functions provide more info to the compiler (more pieces to work with). is there another language besides C that does have language features to indicate to the compiler how to make things as performant as possible?

-• dhruvrajvanshi 9 hours ago
+• dhruvrajvanshi a month ago

 A very simple way to think about is that if an intrinsic is written in C, the JIT can't easily inline it, whereas all ruby code can be inlined.
 Inlining is the most important optimization that enables other optimizations.